nvzik/ascii-art-web/README.md

 After cloning the repository, complete the following commands:

     - Run the programm
-        go run .
+        `go run .`

-      After that command click on the localhost link
+        `go to the site by following this link http://localhost:8000`

     - Create a docker image with the docker file: